patternfly/patternfly-org/packages/v4/patternfly-docs/content/design-guidelines/components/pagination/pagination.md

 <img src="./img/compact-pagination.png" alt="Example of compact pagination" />

-**1. Items in view:** Allows the user to select the item count (number of listed items) per page, as seen in full pagination.
+1. **Items in view:** Allows the user to select the item count (number of listed items) per page, as seen in full pagination.

-**2. Compact pager:** Supplies the user with page-back and page-next controls only.
+2. **Compact pager:** Supplies the user with page-back and page-next controls only.

 ### Indeterminate pagination